alessia-cyber/CyberOps-Labs/lab03/snort-and-firewall-rules/README.md

 ## Disclaimer

-This repository is for educational purposes only.
+This repository is for educational and portfolio purposes only.
 It does not provide step-by-step attack instructions.
 No official Cisco lab instructions or copyrighted material are included.